*Ad – Contains affiliate links

 I’d decided before even getting pregnant that I would follow the Gina Ford* route which is often seen as harsh and regimented, and is all about getting your child into a good routine so they end up being a ‘contented little baby’.
 It appealed to me as I’m a fan of organisation and I had friends who swore by it for their children.
 Others had avoided it like the plague as it was too strict and that it didn’t allow you to get out and about during the day as nap times were strict.

-The one thing that has been great was her bedtime routine.
-We do bath (every other day), massage to lullabies, change him into a sleepsuit, do a last feed and then put him to bed without fail.
-It works really well and has done since the end of week one.
-N’s always gone to bed in his moses basket and now his cot-bed with no problems.
+The one thing that was great was her bedtime routine.
+We did bath (every other day), massage to lullabies, changed him into a sleepsuit, a final feed and then put him to bed without fail.
+It worked really well right from the end of week one.
+N always went to bed in his moses basket and then his cot-bed with no problems.

-We also use the outline of her daytime naps.
-So he’ll have a nap 2 hours-ish post the last waking.
-Because N rarely naps for longer than 30 minutes, that means around 4 naps a day.
-He does like to fight them though, so thank god for vibrating swing seats!
+We also used the outline of her daytime naps.
+So he had a nap 2 hours-ish post the last waking.
+Because N rarely napped for longer than 30 minutes, that meant around 4 naps a day.
+He liked to fight them though, so thank god for vibrating swing seats!

-He does have the occasional earlier wake up, like last night at 11.40 when I think he was cold as I’d left open a window to avoid his room being like a sauna.
-But generally he’ll now sleep 6.30pm-6-ish am.
-I’m now just waiting for it to be consistently every day or stretching the wake up time a bit later so I know I’ll have 45 mins to be able to fit in my exercise dvd first thing before he wakes up.
+He did have the occasional earlier wake up, late at night when I reckoned he was cold when I’d tried to cool down his room.
+But he got to sleeping 6.30pm-6-ish am.
+I just had to wait for it to be consistently every day or stretching the wake up time a bit later so I knew I’ll have 45 mins to be able to fit in my exercise dvd first thing before he wakes up.

 My top tip for working on a sleep routine is rely on a good under eye concealer like my favourite Touche Eclat*, the daily necessity for sleep deprived mums.